teyc/debug.coreclr.docker/WorkInProgress.md

 `.\scripts\Watch-OutDirectory.ps1` stops docker every time published output changes

 You'll have to run all three in tandem.
-It takes about 15 seconds to see change, which is unacceptably slow.
+It takes about <strike>15 seconds to see change, which is unacceptably slow</strike>.
+Using `docker kill`, restarts take about 5 seconds.